networknt/light-doc/content/en/tutorial/springboot/servlet/_index.md

 ### Security

 For the above test, you can see that request validation handler based on the specification is working.
 In fact, there are other handlers like exception, metrics, tracebility, correction, sanitizer and security wired in and working behind the scene.
-In the configuration, the JWT token verfication is disable, let's enable it and to check if the security will work for both Spring Boot and Light-4j endpoints.
+In the configuration, the JWT token verfication is disabled, let's enable it and to check if the security will work for both Spring Boot and Light-4j endpoints.

 Let's open openapi-security.yml and change the enableVerifyJwt to true and rebuild and restart the server.